Channel Partners: You Don’t Have to Run the Race to Zero

 Applying innovative technologies to help businesses support home-based employees is an excellent – if obvious – example of how channel partners can grow revenue within their existing customer base.
 Indeed, following business lockdowns in March, the channel industry was quick to pivot towards a focus on remote work solutions.
 However, taking full advantage of your digital toolbox will require some homework and investment of time and energy.
 One key is to engage with customers to gain the insight needed to address their industry-specific challenges.
 Another is to explore master agent resources to expand your partnership network and capabilities in a strategic manner.
 Finally, you may need to revamp your sales strategy to shift from a tactical response mode to a more proactive consultative approach.

 With a deeper understanding of customer issues and a broader array of capabilities, you’ll be prepared to tackle a wider range of more strategic problems.
 You could, for example, help a manufacturing customer drive convergence between IT and factory floor operations, or support a bank that seeks to deploy digital branch offices.
-Let’s say you have a retail customer looking to engage with buyers who are reluctant to enter a store.
-How about a Virtual Reality solution that creates a showroom in a shopper’s home?

 A digitally-enabled approach to sales can position you to significantly grow your revenue – as well as your profit margin – per customer.
 In the process, you’ll build loyalty within your base and evolve from being a reliable technology vendor to an invaluable strategic partner.